timbotron/lemon-filling/README.md

 ## Overview

-Lemon-filling is a tool to build localization (multi-language) support into your small to medium-sized application.
+Lemon-filling is a tool to build i18n support into your small to medium-sized application.
 With Lemon-filling, you can create terms, define those terms in various locales, and group terms together into pages.
 Via MySQL query in your application, ask for a page, specify the locale you desire, and all terms on that page will be returned.
 Comes with web-based admin area to create and manage your localized content.

 Lemon-filling is suitable for web-based and traditional applications.
 It is open-source and free to use.